Flank/flank/docs/index.md

   ## The JUnit XML is used to determine failure. (default: false)
   # ignore-failed-tests: true

+  ## Output style of execution status.
+May be one of [verbose, multi, single].
+  ## For runs with only one test execution the default value is 'verbose', in other cases
+  ## 'multi' is used as the default.
+The output style 'multi' is not displayed correctly on consoles
+  ## which don't support ansi codes, to avoid corrupted output use single or verbose.
+  # output-style: single

   ## Enable create additional local junit result on local storage with failure nodes on passed flaky tests.
   # full-junit-result: false